 Early intervention is crucial for flea extermination

-The earlier the better.
+The earlier, the better.
 We urge you to contact Aspen Pest Control the moment you notice fleas on pets or in your home.
-They mature and expand their population quickly (in just a few weeks time!), so the earlier you treat your flea situation, the easier it will be for professional exterminators like us to control.
-Of course, we’ve successfully dealt with flea infestations great and small and want to help you get your life back, regardless of its size — that’s what we’re here for!
+They mature and expand their population quickly (in just a few weeks time!), so the earlier you treat your flea situation, the easier it will be for professional exterminators like us to control it.
+Of course, we’ve successfully dealt with flea infestations large and small and want to help you get your life back, regardless of its size — that’s what we’re here for!

-Baseboards, furniture, pet bedding and the like—these are just a few of the areas where fleas like to lay eggs.
+Baseboards, furniture, pet bedding, and the like are just a few areas where fleas like to lay eggs.
 We’ll inspect these areas and more, and treat them with the appropriate methods that will rid your home of pests, safely and quickly.

 We use two distinct products to treat fleas for our Portland, Vancouver, and Camas customers.
-The first product provides a quick knockdown with a long residual and the second product eliminates the fleas’s ability to reproduce.
+The first product provides a quick knockdown with a long residual, and the second eliminates fleas’ ability to reproduce.
 It’s our experience that this one-two punch will get you the results you’re looking for!

 Though these methods tend to work quickly, new infestations can occur if not monitored properly.
 That’s why we recommend (and why most of our new customers choose!) quarterly, year-round flea prevention services.

 100% Satisfaction guaranteed